hivtools/hint/README.md

 The run-development-dependencies script adds a test user, so you can log in locally with user = test.user@example.com, password = password

+### Database Interface

+If the database schema has changed, you can regenerate the database interface code (in /src/databaseInterface) by running `./gradlew :generateDatabaseInterface:run` from the `src` folder.

 ### Distribution
 A docker image containing the app is created by running `./scripts/build-app.sh`.
 This is run as part of the Travis build.